-I had pulled myself through the wreckage of our room and tiptoed downstairs.
+I pulled myself through the wreckage of our room and tiptoed downstairs.
 As I rounded the corner to the living room I could see the shapes of my parents lying on the floor.
-There were puddles of blood seeping into the carpet, but still fresh enough to shine in the lamplight.
-Mother had been the one to call the police.
-She'd pulled herself to the phone and dialed 911.
-Her hand was still resting on the receiver.
-I know I started screaming after that.
-I don’t remember much else until Nana showed up.
+Puddles of blood were seeping into the carpet, but it was still fresh enough that it shined in the lamplight.
+Mother had to have been the one to call the police.
+It looked like she had pulled herself to the phone and dialed 911.
+Her hand was still resting on the receiver and her body trailed limp behind her.
+I know I started screaming.
+I don’t remember when I stopped.

-Now here I was again crouching under a bed holding my breath and waiting for someone to find me.
+Here I was again crouching under a bed holding my breath and waiting for someone to find me.
 My throat ached with the need to sob, but I could still hear someone in Nana’s room, rifling through her things.
-A bottle of her favorite perfume thunked to the floor.
+A bottle of perfume thunked to the floor.
 The stopper popped out and the perfume spilling into the thick carpeting with slow glugs.
-It was called Joy.
+Joy was Nana’s favorite scent.

-I chanced a peek under the bed skirt after a few seconds of silence.
-I was met with a pair of small cloven hooves.
+I chanced a peek from under the bed skirt after a few seconds of silence.
+I was met with a pair of cloven hooves.
 Hooves!
 I wasn’t crazy and it wasn’t a dream and things suddenly got a lot scarier.
-The goatman started muttering to himself.
+The satyr started muttering.

 “I’m running out of time.
 I have to find it before the door closes and then it won’t open again for another blasted week.”
-Goatman started to pace.
+He started to pace, his hooves tripping left and right.
+The breeze from his pacing wafted.
 I couldn’t know for sure, but I had a strong feeling that what he was looking for was currently clasped tightly in my hands.
 I squeezed my eyes shut and tried to imagine myself as being invisible or a statue or camoflaged like a chameleon.
 As much as I would like to tell you that any of these things happened, they didn’t.
 Goatman was reaching down to grab the hem of the bedskirt.
 I could see his, surprisingly immaculate nails.
 I couldn’t breathe, all I could do was watch in, what felt like, slow motion.
 Then I was saved by the bell.
 Literally, the doorbell chimed through the house echoing in the deep dongs that Nana had called “impressive”.